+Drafting Note: The expense assumptions may be updated closer to adoption, such that the base maintenance expense assumptions are higher and the starting calendar year for accumulating inflation is updated to be more in line with the effective year of VM-22 PBR.

 Seven basis points of the projected account value for each year in the projection.

-Each contract for which the company is not responsible for administration (e.g., if the contract were assumed by the company in a reinsurance transaction in which only the risks associated with a guaranteed benefit rider were transferred) incurs an annual expense equal to $35 in the first projection year, increased by an assumed annual inflation rate of 2% for subsequent projection years.
+Each contract for which the company is not responsible for administration (e.g., if the contract were assumed by the company in a reinsurance transaction in which only the risks associated with a guaranteed benefit rider were transferred) incurs an annual expense equal to $35 multiplied by [1.025]^(valuation year – 2015) in the first projection year, increased by an assumed annual inflation rate of [2%] for subsequent projection years.

-Guidance Note: The framework adopted by the Variable Annuities Issues (E) Working Group includes the review and possible update of these assumptions every three to five years.

 3. Guarantee Actuarial Present Value

-The Guarantee Actuarial Present Value (GAPV) is used in the determination of the Withdrawal Delay Cohort Method (Section 6.C.5), full surrender rates (Section 6.C.6), annuitization rates (Section 6.C.7), and other voluntary contract terminations (Section 6.C.11).
+The Guarantee Actuarial Present Value (GAPV) is used in the determination of the full surrender rates (Section 6.C.5) and other voluntary contract terminations (Section 6.C.10).
 The GAPV represents the actuarial present value of the lump sum or income payments associated with a guaranteed benefit.
 For the purpose of calculating the GAPV, such payments shall include the portion that is paid out of the contract holder’s Account Value.

 The GAPV shall be calculated in the following manner: